rant-lang/reference/src/standard-library/basic-functions.md

 ### [return: value]

-Immediately exits the current function and returns `value` to the caller instead of the current output.
+Immediately exits the current scope and returns `value` to the caller instead of the current output.

 If `[return]` is called without an argument, the output from the function will be returned instead.